 Lathrop State Park

 The park’s two lakes offer a variety of boating and angling opportunities for all types of water recreation.
-Martin Lake offers water skiing, power and sail boating.
+Martin Lake (180 acres) offers water skiing, power and sail boating.
 Because Martin is a warm-water lake, it is great for swimmers.
-Horseshoe Lake is a peaceful haven for canoeists, kayakers, sailors, and other boaters at wakeless speeds.
+Horseshoe Lake (150 acres) is a peaceful haven for canoeists, kayakers, sailors, and other boaters at wakeless speeds.
 Catfish, bass, walleye, trout, and bluegill thrive in both lakes.
 Horseshoe Lake is known for its large tiger muskies.

 Camping Opportunities